 Sample Terms of Service Template

-This agreement will outline the legal relationship between you and your users or customers.
+A Terms of Service agreement (ToS) will outline the legal relationship between you and your users or customers.
+Essentially, you set out what you'll offer customers and what you expect in return.

 Let's take a closer look at why a Terms of Service agreement is important and how you can create your own.
 We'll also look at how to display your agreement once you have one, and how to get legally-binding consent to its terms.